jchips/jphones/README.md

 ## Changelog

 - 12-23-2023 (2.0.3) - Disabled the touch screen swiping on carousels' first slide to reduce the carousels going crazy on mobile screens while scrolling.
+Added company links at the bottom of main page.
 Minor improvements.
 - 12-22-2023 (2.0.2) - Added OnePlus Open.
 - 12-20-2023 (2.0.1) - Added iPhone 15s and Pixel 8s.
 - 12-19-2023 (2.0.0) - Added a search bar on the main page.